 Another great boat trip leaves from Nong Khiaw to Luang Prabang through some of the most spectacular scenery in Laos.
-But alas, Power China is building the ugly, monstrous and contentious dam, 2 hours by boat from Nong Khiaw, which cuts this passage and the river in half.
+But alas, Power China is building the ugly, monstrous, and contentious dam around 2 hours by boat from Nong Khiaw, which cuts this passage and the river in half.

 Day boat on the Nam Ou River

-One local advises that the river would rise by 4-5 metres.
+One local advises that the river will rise by 4-5 metres following the dam’s completion.
 For obvious reasons, no one is providing locals with actual figures yet but in effect, much of Nong Khiaw’s riverside buildings would go under.

-To put this into perspective, take a look at my photo (below), where the man is standing on the steps, then look further up to when you just see steps through the trees.
+To put this into perspective, take a look at my photo (below) where the man is standing on the steps, then look further up to when you just see steps through the trees.
 This point, which is also close to the ticket office is about where the new river level would rise to…scary thought?

 With the plan containing 72 new large dams, 12 of which are under construction and nearly 25 at advanced planning stages, it’s either happened or is happening everywhere in Laos.

 How do I come to this conclusion, you ask?
-Because during our return trip, the driver asked us if he could pick up a couple of villagers that waved him down from a distance.
-As we hired the boat out, it was up to us to agree, although he was already approaching the village for the pick-up regardless of our response.
+Because during our return trip, the driver asks if he can pick up a couple of villagers that wave him down from a distance.
+As we hired the boat out, it’s up to us to agree, although he’s already approaching the villagers for regardless of our response.

 I have no idea what he charged the villagers.
 Everyone is a businessman.
-We wanted to give the villagers a free ride, but the boat driver had other ideas of making extra cash on the trip – nothing is free in Laos!
+Wanting to give the villagers a free ride, the boat driver had other ideas of making extra cash on this trip – nothing is free in Laos.

-Day boat to Waterfall and Trek to 2 remote villages
+Day boat to waterfall and trek to 2 remote villages

 Our tour guide (Ken) is excellent and speaks English well.